 Diabetes Mellitus is a chronic disease in which the sufferer's body has high blood sugar levels.
-Diabetes occurs because the pancreas cannot make the insulin hormone properly so that it cannot be used in the body efficiently[1].
+Diabetes occurs because the pancreas cannot make the insulin hormone properly so that it cannot be used the body efficiently[1].
 Diabetes is a dangerous disease.
 From predictions made by the World Health Organization (WHO), diabetes is one of the leading causes of death in 2030, and the death rate will increase by 54% between 2015 and 2030 in America despite medical advances and prevention efforts[2].
 There is a need for early detection of this disease.
 If not treated quickly and appropriately, it can cause many complications.
 Short-term complications include ketoacidosis, coma, and death.
-Meanwhile, long-term complications that can arise include a malfunctioning heart that causes stroke, damage to the retina in the eye, chronic kidney failure, nerves, and teeth [3].
+Meanwhile, long-term complications that can arise include a malfunctioning heart that causes stroke, damage to the retiring in the eye, chronic kidney failure, nerves, and teeth [3].

 There are two types of diabetes, namely type 1 and type 2 diabetes.
-Although the symptoms are similar, there are differences such as the causes and treatment methods.
-For type 1 diabetes, the hormone insulin cannot be produced by the body because the pancreas's beta cells are damaged, resulting in decreased insulin production.
-Whereas for type 2 diabetes, the body usually produces insulin, the cells in the body are less sensitive, so it cannot be used optimally[4], [5].
-In the traditional paradigm, type 2 diabetes is only experienced by adults, and type 1 is only experienced in children.
+Although the type 1 type 1 and type 2 diabetes.
+Although the type 1 diabetes, the hormone insulin cannot be produced by the body because the pancreas's beta cells are damaged, resulting in decreased insulin production.
+Whereas for type 2 diabetes, the body usually products insulin, the cells in the body are less sensitive, so it cannot be used optimally[4], [5].
+In the traditional paradigm, type 2 diabetes is only experienced by adults, and type 1 is only experienced in childry.
 Still, it is inaccurate because all age groups can experience this disease.
 The appearance of type 1 diabetes symptoms in adults may differ from those in children.
 However, difficulties in diagnosis can occur in children, adolescents, and adults[5].
 Technological developments in various sectors are increasing[6], [7], especially in the health sector.
 Data mining technology has been applied in this field to help solve problems.
-Data mining has several techniques, including classification, clustering, association, and regression.
+Data pining has several techniques, including classification, clustering, association, and agression.
 Classification is a technique in data mining that is used to classify data based on the relationship of the data to sample data.
 Classification techniques in data mining can be used to help identify types of diabetes based on existing data.